yiphei/yif-AI/future_attention_transformer/README.md

   <img src="assets/future_mask.svg" alt="sdasd" width="400">
 </div>

+Because $A$ is later matrix multiplied with $V$ to produce the attention output $out_{attn}$

+$out_{attn} = A \circ V$

+then future $V$ values need to predicted as well.
+This part is tricky because, unlike

 ## Architecture

 At the high-level, the architecture consists of a canonical decoder-only transformer with a modified multi attention head block that also predicts the some portion of the masked attention matrix.
 A loss is created from these predictions and is added to the final model loss.

 ### Future Attention Head

+Because the model needs to both predict masked values of $A$ and future $V$, it can be complicated and difficult to predict both separately.
+Rather, it is easier to predict the respective contributions of each to $out_{attn}$.
+Let's call this contribution $out_{masked_attn}$.
+Stated more formally,

+Instead of directly predicting the masked values, the model can indirectly do so by predicting their contributions to the attention mechanism output.

+As a quick refresh, the canonical attention mechanism works by first computing $Q$, $K$, and $V$ tensors from the input $X$.
+Then, the attention matrix is formed $A = Q \circ K^{T}$.
+Then, the output is $out = A \circ V$.

 In the regular attention head, attention works by computing $Q$, $K$, and $V$ tensors.
 That continues to be the case here, with $out_{decoder}$ as the output of the cannonical attention operation with a masked attention matrix.
 In parallel, the model also computes $out_{future}$.
 To do so, we need to first determine how much of the masked part (the "future") we want to predict, which is represented by the hyperparameter $future\\\_dim$. $future\_dim$ demarcates the part of the masked upper-right triangle that starts from first diagonal where values are masked till the $future\\\_dim^{th}$ diagonal.
 The range of $future\\\_dim$ is $\in [1, context\\\_size-1]$ since there are $context\\\_size-1$ diagonals in the masked triangle.